-The focus of the work described here was to identify the critical roles of NAM and isoNAM responsible to inhibit/activate the human SIRT3 activity.

 Available experimental evidence such as x-ray structures and kinetic assays are limited in explaining mechanistic details of inhibition by NAM, isoNAM and other inhibitors; computational modeling can further describe the inhibitory mechanism as competitive or noncompetitive.
-The design of novel high affinity and specificity inhibitors and activators can be aided with docking and computational binding affinity estimates, such as MM-GBSA [docking and MM-GBSA reference].While the employed binding affinity methods do not produce an accurate ∆G of binding, order of magnitude comparisons in MM-GBSA binding affinity estimates often correlate well with a rank ordering of binding affinities when used with accurate substrate or inhibitor bound co-crystallized x-ray structures.
+The design of novel high affinity and specificity inhibitors and activators can be aided with docking and computational binding affinity estimates, such as MM-GBSA [docking and MM-GBSA reference].
+While the employed binding affinity methods do not produce an accurate ∆G of binding, order of magnitude comparisons in MM-GBSA binding affinity estimates often correlate well with a rank ordering of binding affinities when used with accurate substrate or inhibitor bound co-crystallized x-ray structures.
 Computational studies include docking and binding affinity estimates of the native NAD+ cofactor in the two different binding modes (AB vs. AC pockets) for Sir2 and SIRT3.
-The models support the experimental results of the different inhibition modes between Sir2 and SIRT3, where Sir2 has noncompetitive inhibition and SIRT3 has competitive inhibition.